JRishabh1/AI-Research-/README.md

 ![Alzheimer's image](https://www.nia.nih.gov/sites/default/files/2017-09/alzheimers-animation-hero.jpg)

-This is a research project on creating a high-accuracy, image classification algorithm for Alzheimer's Disease.
+This is a research project on creating a high-accuracy classification algorithm for Alzheimer's Disease.

 ## Data